 What is an organized ATC swap?

 An organized swap is a group swap organized by a swap host.
 Artists volunteer to participate.
 All participants follow the swap theme or rules and mail the cards by a deadline to the swap host.
 Typically participants are asked to provide a return mailing label and postage.
 The swap organizer mixes up all the cards randomly and sends them out to each participate.

-Participants must supply a return label and two US Forever stamps.
+Supply a return address label and two (2) US Forever stamps.

 ATCs should follow the basic rules - size 2.5" x 3.5" and must be able to fit in a plastic card sleeve.

 Participate as much or as little as you like.
 You are welcome to send in more than one set of cards each month.